MEDICARE FRAUD WHISTLEBLOWER ATTORNEYS

 Anyone who has uncovered Medicare fraud in a healthcare setting may be able to report this fraud under the False Claims Act, bring a qui tam action on behalf of the government, and be rewarded as a whistleblower.
 Most often, whistleblowers are Medicare coders, billing specialists, physicians, nurses, or accountants who work for a healthcare provider that is engaged in the fraud.

 In order to qualify as a Medicare whistleblower, you need to have inside or non-public knowledge of fraud, but you do not have to have been harmed personally.
-Changing laws and regulations can make reporting Medicare fraud difficult—having an experienced attorney willing to protect your interests throughout the process and provide a confidential evaluation of your case.
+Changing laws and regulations can make Medicare fraud reporting difficult—it is important to have an experienced attorney willing to protect your interests throughout the process and provide a confidential evaluation of your case.

 WHISTLEBLOWER PROTECTION & BENEFITS

-Whistleblowers who report Medicare fraud can be receive significant compensation for their efforts to combat fraud which continue to cost taxpayers billions of dollars.
+Medicare fraud whistleblowers can receive significant compensation for their efforts to combat fraud which continue to cost taxpayers billions of dollars.
 The False Claims Act establishes that whistleblowers are entitled to 15 to 25 percent of the government’s recovery.

 Given the number of Americans on Medicare and the vast resources devoted to healthcare, it is perhaps not surprising that Medicare fraud cases have constituted some of the largest qui tam recoveries in recent times.
 In 2015 alone, the federal government paid $597 million to whistleblowers who reported Medicare fraud.
 By reporting unlawful actions, not only you will be doing the right thing, but the government, in recognition of this public service, mandates that you be awarded a substantial portion of any recovery as a reward for the public service you have provided.